About

 A major philosophy behind Galveston Island Meals on Wheels is a commitment to keep the program deeply rooted in the Galveston community.
 With this in mind, two basic principles guide its operations:

-1. We receive no funding from any government entity.
-Qualified recipients are asked to contribute towards the cost of meals but no one is denied meals due to inability to contribute.
+We receive no funding from any government entity.
+Qualified recipients are asked to contribute towards the cost of meals, but no one is denied meals due to an inability to contribute.
+Donations from the community support the cost of meals and program operations.

-2. Volunteers from within the community are recruited to deliver meals and community gifts are solicited to support the cost of the meals.
+Volunteers from within the community are recruited to deliver meals.

 History